siara-cc/Shox96_Sqlite_UDF/README.md

 # Limitations

 - Trying to decompress any blob that was not compressed using `shox96_0_2c()` will crash the program.
-- Dictionary based compression / decompression is not yet implemented
 - This works well with short strings as shown above.
 For longer strings, use [compress](https://www.sqlite.org/src/file/ext/misc/compress.c) loadable extension provided in Sqlite website.

 # Issues